willplayforfun/MediaServerConfig/README.md

 # This Repository

 I am endeavoring to make it dead simple to self-host a media server in my home, and to allow others to do the same.
-The server can be made accessible to the wider internet by forwarding two ports from your public IP to your server, and by signing up for a free Dynamic DNS address.

 Services that can be provided on this server include:
 - [Jellyfin](https://jellyfin.org/) - video streaming.
 Replaces Netflix, Hulu, etc. Similar to Plex, but truly free.